Aditya21196/VS-Data-Science-and-Machine-Learning/README.md

 ## Workshop 1 for DS: IMS Notices Automatic Notification System
 In this workshop, we will first collect email ids of all students interested in a google sheet.
 We will create a python script that scrapes notices from IMS notice board and if there is a unique entry (new notice not seen before), then a notification along with contents of notice is sent to all the email ids.
 Then we will deploy this application on a AWS backend (it can be any VPS service).
 We will run a cron job (scheduled task) that runs this script every day.

-This entire thing should be concluded in a matter of 4 hours.
+This entire thing should be concluded in a matter of 2-4 hours.

 I will host the backend on AWS.
 It can be hosted on Heroku or Digital Ocean or any other VPS.
 I will use SendGrid API for mailing the unique notices.
-If you guys feel that there is some aspect of this stack that you would like to explore, then based on public consensus, I will conduct a workshop for that topic too as long as it is related to Python/Data Science/Machine Learning.
+If you guys feel that there is some aspect of this stack that you would like to explore, then based on consensus, I will conduct a workshop for that topic too as long as it is related to Python/Data Science/Machine Learning.

 ## Workshop 2.1: Neural Networks (Single Layer Perceptron Models)
 In this class, we covered the theory about Learning Mechanisms, extended the concept of AI to mathematical terms and also went through Logistic Regression and Linear Regression.
 Activation Functions and Error calculation methods were also studied.